-- 1. To retain five indoor leisure facilities and ensure they are fit for the future by: - a) Developing a business case for capital investment in Bingham Leisure Centre within five years - b) Maintaining the quality of provision at the four other sites by producing a prioritised capital programme - c) Closely monitoring the performance of facility operators - 2.
-Supporting partners/parishes to deliver the priority projects within the playing pitch strategy - 3.
-To address inequalities in participation - 4.
-To work with local health services to support 'the inactive' into regular activity - 5.
-To maintain the existing local standards for provision of open space, childrens' play and allotments
+- To retain the current five indoor leisure facilities and ensure they are fit for the future by: - a.
+Developing a business case for capital investment in Bingham Leisure Centre - b.
+Maintaining the quality of provision at the four other sites by producing a prioritised capital programme based on condition surveys - c.
+Include anything significant from the Facilities Planning Model - To support partners to secure external funding to deliver the priority projects identified within the Playing Pitch Strategy - To address inequalities in participation specifically amongst residents with a disability and lower socio-economic groups - To review and develop working partnerships with local health services focussing on getting 'the inactive' into regular activity - To maintain the existing spatial standards for wider leisure provision for children's play and allotments